Top 14 Venture Capital Firms Investing in Cloud Infrastructure Startups

 Image of Heavybit- Top VCs in Cloud Infrastructure

-Heavybit is a venture capital firm based in San Francisco that invests exclusively in developer-first companies.
-They have a strong reputation for helping technical founders build successful businesses from the ground up.
+Heavybit is a San Francisco-based venture capital firm that specializes in backing "dev-first" companies.
+Since its founding in 2013, it has built a reputation for helping technical founders build successful businesses from the ground up.

-Heavybit is an ideal partner if you are a technical founder building tools for other developers.
-Their expertise is most relevant for startups creating developer platforms, APIs, or foundational cloud infrastructure.
+Heavybit is an ideal partner if you are a technical founder building a product for other developers.
+Their deep community and operational support are tailored specifically for companies in the developer tooling and infrastructure space.

 • Investment stages: Seed, Early Stage Venture, Late Stage Venture

-• Industries of focus: Developer APIs, Cloud Infrastructure, Enterprise Software
+• Industries of focus: Cloud Infrastructure, Developer APIs, Developer Platforms, Enterprise Software

 • Geographical presence: San Francisco, California